Pedestrian Accidents Attorney in Scranton

 - Physical impairment and permanent disability.

-- Loss of consortium (the negative impact on your relationship with your spouse or other family members).
+- Loss of consortium: the impact on your relationship with your spouse or family members.

-- Investigation and Evidence Gathering: We will immediately begin our investigation, gathering all necessary evidence to establish negligence and liability.
+- Investigation and Evidence Gathering: We begin building your case immediately, collecting the evidence needed to establish negligence and liability.

-- Negotiation with the Insurance Company: Once your medical treatment is complete and we have a full understanding of your damages, we will send a demand letter to the at-fault driver's insurance company.
-This begins the negotiation process.
+- Insurance Negotiation: Once your treatment is complete and your damages are fully documented, we send a demand letter to the at-fault driver’s insurer to open negotiations.

-- Filing a Lawsuit: If the insurance company refuses to offer a fair settlement, your Scranton pedestrian accident lawyer will file a personal injury lawsuit to initiate litigation.
+- Filing a Lawsuit: If the insurer won’t offer a fair settlement, we file a personal injury lawsuit and take the case into litigation.

-- Discovery: This is a formal process where both sides exchange evidence and information.
-This may involve depositions and other formal legal procedures.
+- Discovery: Both sides formally exchange evidence and information, which may include depositions and other legal procedures.

 Frequently Asked Questions